FAUTeamNine/Group_9_Project/README.md

 **Required Must-have Stories**

-* Users can LogIn
+- Users can logIn
-* Users can SignUp
+- Users can signUp
-* Users LogOut
+- Users LogOut
-* Users can input a zipcode
+- Users can input a zip code
-* users can see the current weather, forecast, heat index, times
+- users can see the current weather, forecast, heat index, times
-* user can change the settings change zip, forecast, etc
+- user can change the settings change zip, forecast, etc
-* users can see a list of cities and their forecast
+- users can see a list of cities and their forecast

 **Optional Nice-to-have Stories**

-* users can search using city names or zipcode
+- users can search using city names or zip code
-* add a map
+- add a map
+- map tracks the user
-* animated background for detail page
+- animated background for detail page

 ### 2. Screen Archetypes

-* Login
+- Login
-   * [list associated required story here]
-   * ...
+  - Users can logIn
+  - Users can signUp
+  - Users can input a zip code

-* Detail
+- Detail
-   *
+  - Users can see the current weather, forecast, heat index, times
+  - Users LogOut

-* Stream
+- Stream
-   * [list associated required story here]
-   * ...
+  - users can see a list of cities and their forecast

-* Settings
+- Settings
-   *
+  - user can change the settings change zip, forecast, etc

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

-* Local detailed Weather
+- Local detailed Weather
-* List of cities around
+- List of major cities and their weather
+- Settings

 **Flow Navigation** (Screen to Screen)

-* Login
-   * [list screen navigation here]
-   * ...
-* Detailed local weather screen
-   * [list screen navigation here]
-   * ...
-* List of cities
-* Detailed city weather
+- Forced Login -> Account creation if log in information is not available.
+- Settings -> User will be able to change settings

 ## Wireframes

 [Add picture of your hand sketched wireframes in this section]
 <img src="YOUR_WIREFRAME_IMAGE_URL" width=600>